List of Indiana University of Pennsylvania buildings: Keith Hall

 Keith Hall was built in 1938 to serve as a training school for the university's student teachers and opened in 1939 as the Keith Laboratory and Demonstration School, an elementary and junior high school for 400 students.
 Between 1969 and 1970, the laboratory school was converted to use for classrooms and offices and was utilized by the departments of history and political science.
 Keith Hall, along with Leonard Hall, have been replaced with a new facility for the College of Humanities and Social Sciences.
-Keith Hall was demolished in 2015, where a new dining hall will be built in its place.
+Keith Hall was demolished in 2015, and a dining hall was built in its place.

 Leonard Hall

 An original Leonard Hall built in 1903 was destroyed by fire in 1952.
 The fire was among the top ten greatest property losses due to fire in the United States that year.
 A new building was constructed on the same site the following year.
-Leonard Hall which houses the departments of English and geography, is scheduled to be demolished following nearby Keith Hall, and the two were replaced by a new facility for the College of Humanities and Social Sciences.
+Leonard Hall which houses the departments of English and geography, was demolished following nearby Keith Hall, and the two were replaced by a new facility for the College of Humanities and Social Sciences, which is also named Leonard Hall.